-- 84. Indeed, none of the decisions regarding Project Matrix, the divestiture of real estate assets, any other aspect of the Company's financial and operational plans, or the 2013 Dividend were in any way directed by or related to the financial needs of Sears Holdings, ESL or Lampert.
+- 92. Additionally, and in any event, the interests of all shareholders with respect to the Company's declaration of the 2013 Dividend were aligned, all shareholders were treated the same, and Sears Holdings, ESL, and Lampert had the strongest interest in (and investment in) the ongoing financial and operational success of Sears Canada. - 93.
+Contrary to the allegations in the Amended Amended Statement of Claim, the 2013 Dividend was not approved by the Board with "undue haste", in an ill-considered manner, or in concert with Sears Holdings, Lampert or ESL.
+Nor was the timing or quantum of the 2013 Dividend driven or dictated by Sears Holdings, Lampert, or ESL, or their need for funds. - 94.
+Indeed, none of the decisions regarding Project Matrix, the divestiture of real estate assets, any other aspect of the Company's financial and operational plans, or the 2013 Dividend was in any way directed by or related to the financial needs of Sears Holdings, ESL, or Lampert.
 There was no "plan to extract cash from Sears Canada" through the sale of real estate assets devised by Sears Holdings, ESL or Lampert, or at all.
-Even if there were such a plan, which is denied, the Former Directors were not generally or specifically aware of it, and they were certainly not participants. - 85.
+Even if there were such a plan, which is denied, the Former Directors were not generally or specifically aware of it, and they were certainly not participants in such a plan. - 95.
 Rather, the process undertaken by management and the Board leading up to the declaration of the 2013 Dividend was robust and consistent with corporate best practices.
-Moreover, the decision was an exercise of informed business judgment by the Board acting in the best interests of Sears Canada. - 86.
+Moreover, the decision was an exercise of informed business judgment by the Board acting in the best interests of Sears Canada. - 96.
 On December 6, 2013, the 2013 Dividend was paid pro rata to Sears Canada's shareholders.
-Sears Canada was not insolvent or near insolvent when the 2013 Dividend was declared or paid and was not rendered insolvent by that payment.
+Sears Canada was not insolvent or nearly insolvent when the 2013 Dividend was declared or paid and was not rendered insolvent by that payment.
 On the contrary, following that payment, approximately \$513.8 million in cash still remained on Sears Canada's balance sheet, with virtually no debt, and its operations and plans for the future remained fully funded.